-Step into your sponsored child’s world and see firsthand the impact you are making.
+Meeting your sponsored child means stepping into their world and seeing firsthand the difference you’re making.
 It can be a life-changing experience – for you and your sponsored child.

 We need at least three months’ notice prior to your intended visit date so that we can arrange your visit.
 You may contact us by emailing email@example.com, using the form below or calling us on 13 32 40.

 NB: Please check the Australian Government Department of Foreign Affairs and Trade Smart Traveller website to ensure it is safe for you to travel there; this will enable you to consider government recommendations in regards to any risks associated with visiting that country.

 Once your request is approved, we’ll (a) confirm the visit details, including any estimated costs and (b) provide the contact details of the local World Vision office near the community you are visiting.
 Please use our sponsor visit checklist to prepare for your trip.